trillionclues/blinkr/README.md

 - To optimize map rendering, implement pagination or infinite scrolling when displaying user markers.
 Only loading a subset of nearby users at a time as the user scrolls/zooms on the map.

+  --- In consideration ---

-- Finally, I display the users on the map using [react-native-maps](https://github.com/react-native-maps/react-native-maps#customizing-the-map-style)
+- Finally, display the users on the map using [react-native-maps](https://github.com/react-native-maps/react-native-maps#customizing-the-map-style)

 ## Features